 In this article we will see how much power does a fan consumes.
 We will look into power consumption of ceiling fans, pedestal fans, table fans and coolers (tower) and also look into ways using which we can reduce their power consumption and save some electricity bill.

-A standard ceiling fan without the BEE start rating has rated power of 75 watts.
-If we use a 75 watt fan for 12 hours it will consume 900 watt hour (75 X 12) of electricity.
-Hence if we calculate the power consumption of a 75 watt running 12 hours a day for a month (30 days) it will consume 27 kWh of electricity, which translates to a monthly electricity bill of Rs 270.
+A standard ceiling fan without the BEE star rating has rated power of 75 watts.
+If we use a 75 watt fan for 12 hours in a day it will consume 900 watt hour (75 X 12) of electricity in a day, which adds upto 27 kWh of electricity in a month.

 How much electricity does a fan use?